fbpx

 Unlike monthly storage fees, Amazon uses a tiered system to calculate the long-term storage fee, depending on how long your inventory has been in the fulfillment centers: Here’s the breakdown:

-Note: Remember to regularly check Seller Central for any changes to this fee structure.
+Note: These fees might change depending on updates made by Amazon.
+Remember to regularly check Seller Central for any changes.

 How to Prevent Long-Term Storage Fees?

-As mentioned above, long-term storage fees are an additional cost on top of the regular monthly storage fee.
-Therefore, it is crucial to manage them effectively to avoid excessive accumulation and potential profit losses.
-Here are several strategies you can use to prevent these fees from creeping up on you:
+As mentioned above, long-term Amazon FBA storage fees are an additional fee on top of the regular monthly storage fee and the fulfillment fee.
+Therefore, you need to do everything to prevent it.
+Here are some strategies you can use to prevent these fees from creeping up on you:

-Effective inventory management begins right at the start, even before your items are listed for sale.
-Make sure you’re ordering and storing just enough inventory to fulfill customer demand without letting it sit for too long.
-Keep a close eye on sales trends to anticipate changes in demand and adjust your inventory accordingly.
-By managing your in-stock levels, you can significantly reduce the chances of your items remaining in storage for extended periods and incurring long-term storage fees.
+Effective inventory management begins right at the start, even before your products are listed for sale.
+Make sure you’re ordering and storing just enough inventory to meet customer demand without letting it sit for too long in the fulfillment centers.
+Keep a close eye on how many products you sell monthly and send inventory accordingly.

-It’s crucial to regularly monitor and evaluate the performance of your inventory.
-If certain products are not selling as expected and have been sitting in the fulfillment center for an extended period, it may be time to rethink their place in your inventory.
-There could be several reasons why they are not selling – the product could be seasonal, priced too high, or simply not in demand.
-By understanding the reasons behind the lack of movement for these products, you can make informed choices about whether to keep them in stock or replace them with items that have a higher sales velocity.
+If certain products are not selling as well as expected and have been sitting in the fulfillment center for a long time, it may be time to rethink their place in the fulfillment centers.
+There could be several reasons why your products are not selling – they might be seasonal, priced too high, there’s too much competition, there are too many negative reviews, or they’re not in demand.

-Amazon allows sellers to set up automatic removals for their items.
-You can set the rules based on the inventory’s age, and Amazon will automatically remove the items that meet this criteria.
-While this also involves a fee, it’s a convenient way to manage your inventory and ensure that your items don’t sit in the warehouse during the next inventory cleanup date, leading to unnecessary fees.
+If you struggle to remember creating manual orders, you can set up automatic removals for your products.
+You can set this up based on the inventory’s age, and Amazon will automatically remove the items that meet this criteria.
+While this also involves a fee, it’s a convenient way to manage your inventory and ensure that your products don’t sit in the warehouse during the next inventory cleanup date.

 How to Create a Removal Order for Inventory Stored for More Than 365 Days?

-If your items have reached the 365-day mark, it’s time to create a removal order.
-To do this, follow the steps below:
+If your items have reached the 365-day mark, it’s time to consider a removal order.
+Here’s a simple step-by-step guide to do this:

-Step 1: Identify the Items Incurring Long-Term Storage Fees
+Step 1: Find the Items Incurring Long-Term Storage Fees

 Step 2: Identify ASINs That Have Been in Storage for 365 Days or More

-After calculating storage fees for the total aged inventory surcharge across all items, it’s time to identify the ASINs that have been in storage for more than 365 days.
-You can do this by navigating to Inventory > FBA Inventory.
+After calculating your incurred storage fees, it’s time to identify the ASINs that have been in storage for more than 365 days.
+To do this, go to Inventory > FBA Inventory.
 Under Inventory Age, select 365+ Days.

 Step 3: Create a Removal Order